-The Service sits under the remit of a Lead Cabinet Member whose specific role covers Fire, Planning and Infrastructure.
+The Service sits under the remit of a Lead Cabinet Member whose specific role covers Public Protection, Parking and Libraries.
 The Lead Cabinet Member oversees activities within his portfolio to include fire and rescue, reporting to and forming part of the Cabinet (made up of the Leader of the Council and 8 other county councillors).

 As Members of Cabinet, Councillors do not represent the individual wards/divisions for which they are elected, instead they have a duty to represent the interests of the community across Gloucestershire as a whole.

 Cabinet meetings are open for the public to attend and they have the right to put forward questions relating to items on the agenda.
 For more information regarding this please contact:

 Democratic Services - 01452 324196

 The Chief Fire Officer is appointed by the Fire Authority and forms an integral part of the Chief Officers Management Team within Gloucestershire County Council thereby providing a direct link between Gloucestershire Fire and Rescue Service and Gloucestershire County Council.

 Under the ‘Scheme of Delegations’ (contained within Gloucestershire County Council Constitution, the Chief Fire Officer is responsible for and can make ‘executive’ decisions concerning:

 - The management of operations of Gloucestershire Fire and Rescue Service.